LaithAli28/azure-network-protocols/README.md

 </p>
 <p>
- We can see that the connection to the Linux VM was successful.
+ You should now see the Linux VM's command line in Powershell.
+This means the SSH connection was successful!
 </p>
 <br />